Didi's $4 billion IPO order books to close Monday - sources

 The people could not be identified as the information is not yet public.
-Didi did respond to a request for comment.
+Didi did not respond to a request for comment.

 The books will close at 5pm in each region on Monday, the people said.

-Note: (This story corrects to add dropped word in the second paragraph, clarifying Didi did not respond)